 - A 0.01mSv limb X-ray has a “negligible risk” as it’s too small to quantify easily.

 - CT scans should not be used where an X-ray is adequate, such as to confirm pneumonia has cleared in the lungs of a child.

 - These risks represent small additions to the one-in-three chance we all have of getting cancer in our lifetimes.

 Exposing the costs

 Medical imaging is done by a radiographer, or a sonographer for an ultrasound.
 The image is evaluated by a radiologist, a specialty role that requires a medical degree and further study.

 The Australian Medical Association (AMA)'s suggested fees for medical imaging services are substantial, with big gap payments to match.
 Our investigations have shown that services generally don't charge anywhere near the AMA's recommendations.

 GP-referred imaging is largely paid for by Medicare, which has a scheduled fee for imaging services and provides a payment for each one.
 Patients may also need to contribute directly when there is a gap between the Medicare rebate and the amount charged by the provider, or in rare instances, where no Medicare rebate exists.
 If a provider is prepared to accept the rebate as full payment, they can bulk bill Medicare, cutting the patient out of the payment process and reducing both administration and accounting costs.

 Choosing a provider

 Discuss public and private options with your GP, but remember, regardless of the name on the referral, you can go to any imaging provider you choose.
-Public providers (and some private ones) don’t charge a gap; however, out-of-pocket costs can be high, so shop around, and don’t forget to check waiting times.
+Public providers (and some private ones) don't charge a gap.
+Among the private providers that do charge a gap, the out-of-pocket costs can be high, so shop around and don’t forget to check waiting times.
 A gap payment can be the trade-off if you want the convenience of a specific local private provider, with easy parking and no waiting.
-You can also ask your GP to request bulk billing, but be aware that many GPs will not.
+You can also ask your GP to request bulk billing, but they may choose not to.